Question: "What is the meaning of life?"Recommended Resource:

 The book of Revelation shows that God is concerned with restoring the meaning of life to us.
-God reveals that He will destroy this present earth and heavens and usher in the eternal state by creating a new heaven and a new earth.
-At that time, He will restore full fellowship with redeemed mankind, while the unredeemed will have been judged unworthy and cast into the lake of fire (Revelation 20:11-15).
+God reveals that He will destroy this present creation and create a new heaven and a new earth.
+At that time, He will restore full fellowship with redeemed mankind, while the unredeemed will have been judged unworthy and cast into the lake of fire (Revelation 20:11–15).
 The curse of sin will be done away with; there will be no more sin, sorrow, sickness, death, or pain (Revelation 21:4).
-God will dwell with them, and they shall be His sons (Revelation 21:7).
-Thus, we come full circle: God created us to have fellowship with Him, man sinned, breaking that fellowship, God restores that fellowship fully in the eternal state.
+God will dwell with mankind, and they shall be His children (Revelation 21:7).
+Thus, we come full circle: God created us to have fellowship with Him; man sinned, breaking that fellowship; God restores that fellowship fully in the eternal state.
 To go through life achieving everything we set out to achieve only to die separated from God for eternity would be worse than futile!
 But God has made a way to not only make eternal bliss possible (Luke 23:43) but also life on earth satisfying and meaningful.
 How is this eternal bliss and “heaven on earth” obtained?

 The meaning of life restored through Jesus Christ

-Real meaning in life, both now and in eternity, is found in the restoration of the relationship with God that was lost with Adam and Eve's fall into sin.
-That relationship with God is only possible through His Son, Jesus Christ, who reconciles us to God (Romans 5:10; Acts 4:12; John 1:12; 14:6).
+The real meaning of life, both now and in eternity, is found in the restoration of our relationship with God.
+This restoration is only possible through God’s Son, Jesus Christ, who reconciles us to God (Romans 5:10; Acts 4:12; John 1:12; 14:6).
 Salvation and eternal life are gained when we trust in Jesus Christ as Savior.
-Once that salvation is received by faith, Christ changes us, making us new creations, and we begin the progressive journey of growing closer to Him and learning to rely on Him.
+Once that salvation is received by grace through faith, Christ makes us new creations, and we begin the progressive journey of growing closer to Him and learning to rely on Him.